Reducing patients’ anxiety while waiting in the ER

 — Interview Subject

-To translate the interview data into a direction for product design, I categorized the things that the interviewees had said according to commonalities.
+To translate my interview data into a direction for design, I categorized what the interviewees had said according to commonalities.

 Shared traits of people waiting in the ER: